A Review Of PCloud

 This slideshow option turns your photo collection full screen while you watch.
 This slide show option would be really great for wedding photos or if you have a family album.
 You can even stream it to your TV, allowing you to play the slide show using all of the pictures that you have on your pCloud account.

 In addition, if you choose to use pCloud to backup all your photos or you want to store a lot of photos on there, it’s got really good options for being able to adjust how you see the images.
 Toggling a button switches between whether or not you want large tiles, so you can easily see all of your photos on your account.

 You can also click a list button, which will show all the details about your pictures.
 If you want to change the sorting pattern, you can sort by ascending, descending, new to old and more.

-Looking at the bottom right hand corner will show you all of the files that are currently uploading to your account.
+Looking at the bottom right-hand corner will show you all of the files that are currently uploaded to your account.